Monday morning links

 Thanks for reading, and I wish you a great week ahead!

 If you enjoyed this post, consider joining 159 Asian Century Stocks subscribers by pressing the button below.
-You get immediate access to over 20 stock ideas per year plus additional related content.
-Check out my previous ideas here.
+You will then have immediate access to the archive of past articles, 20+ deep-dives per year, thematic industry reports and access to our subscriber chat group on Telegram.